Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 # 🤨 What are we building, here?

-Using price data from Pyth as the foundation, we are going to build a minimum viable product ("MVP") which supports automating the task of swapping between SOL and USDC tokens using a decentralized exchange ("DEX").
+Using price data from Pyth as the foundation, we are going to build a minimum viable product or "MVP" which supports automating the task of swapping between SOL and USDC tokens using a decentralized exchange or "DEX".
 The goal is to be able to buy when the price is low and sell when the price is high.
-There are several ways of referring to this behavior, but for the purposes of this Pathway we will refer to the MVP as a "liquidation bot".
+There are several ways of referring to this functionality, but for the purposes of this Pathway we will refer to the MVP as a "liquidation bot".

 To complete this project, we must implement the following: